Skeleton Knight in Another World: Characters

 A beast girl and one of the six ninjas of the Jinshin clan on an ongoing mission to locate and free enslaved beast people.
 Though physically the size of a young girl, she is extremely fast, skillful in combat and adept at using a type of Water ninjutsu.
-"Chiyome" is not her actual name, and Arc deduces that she was given the name in honor of famous kunoichi Mochizuki Chiyome.
+"Chiyome" is not her actual name, and Arc deduces that she was given the name in honor of the famous kunoichi Mochizuki Chiyome.
 Chapter 2.5 of Volume 5 of the light novels reveals her real name: "Mia", and her backstory reveals that she is an orphan (her father had been enslaved by human and worked to death and her mother had been killed protecting Chiyome after their escape from captivity) and had been taken into the Jinshin Clan at her own request.
 Arc and Ariane assist her and fellow ninja Goemon in freeing the enslaved beast people in Olav and totally destroying the slave markets.
-As the light novel series progresses, she at first provides them with intel as to the location of human nobles involves in the elf slave trade and later joins them full time on their travels and adventures, becoming close and firm friends with Ariane along the way.
+As the light novel series progresses, she at first provides them with intel as to the location of human nobles involves in the elf slave trade and later joins them full time on their travels, becoming close friends with Ariane along the way.
 Naturally, in both the light novels and anime she freaks out when she first sees Arc's unhelmeted face, but she overcomes this and accepts/respects him as an ally and friend.
 Arc also sees her as a good friend, but her sometimes stoic demeanor and attitude make him unsure of her feelings towards him.